 Eligibility Requirements for SSDI in Fort Worth

-- Work Credits: You must have earned enough work credits through your previous employment.
+To qualify for Social Security Disability Insurance in Fort Worth, you must meet specific eligibility criteria set by the Social Security Administration (SSA).
+These requirements include:- Work Credits: You must have earned enough work credits through your previous employment.
 The number of credits needed varies depending on your age and when you became disabled.

 - Disability: You must have a medically determinable physical or mental impairment that has lasted or is expected to last at least 12 months or result in death.
 The disability must prevent you from performing substantial gainful activity (SGA).